 - Cordless, rechargeable battery powered

 - Press a button to adjust the cleaning angle

 - 4 Pack Replaceable Brush Head

 - Too much pressure prevents the motor from working

 To start with, let’s take a look at the top choice for all your floor scrubbing needs.
 The Homitt electric spin mop really takes all the effort out of cleaning.

 It’s an electric floor cleaner but the LG battery is rechargeable so you don’t need to worry about cords tangling up as you clean.
-When fully charged the mop should last anywhere from 80-100 minutes so will give you plenty of time to shift all those stubborn stains.
-It re-charges in 3.5 hours so you don’t need to wait until the next day to have another go.
+When fully charged the mop should last up to 120 minutes so will give you plenty of time to shift all those stubborn stains.
+It re-charges in 1 hour so you don’t need to wait until the next day to have another go.

 The handle is made of sturdy stainless steel and is extendable so you can easily get into those hard to reach areas.
 It comes with 4 different brushes designed to clean into all areas.
 The extra-wide, flat brush is ideal for floor scrubbing, the dome brush will fit curved areas like a sink or bathtub, the small flat brush is ideal for narrower areas like a cooktop or counter and there’s also a pointed corner brush.